ajay-gandhi/asciify-image/README.md

 ## API

 This API applies to asciify-image both as a Node.js module ([example](#example)) and as a CLI tool.
-Use the `-h` or `--help` flag to see more about the CLI tool.
+Use the `-?` or `--help` flag to see more about the CLI tool.

 #### path